nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Model update

-The model has been updated to contain new classes for the `menu`, `inventory`, and `order` components (`Dish`, `Ingredient`, and `Order` respectively), in addition to the original `Person` class for the `contact` component.
-Each component has its own `Book` class, which has its functionality exposed through the `ModelManager` class (Facade pattern).
+The model has been updated to contain new classes for the `menu`, `inventory`, and `order` components (`Dish`, `Ingredient`, and `Order` classes respectively), in addition to the original `Person` class for the `contact` component.

+`Person` class has had field classes `Phone`, `Address` and `Email` removed. `Tag` has also been replaced with `String` instead.
+The validation functionality will be moved to other classes.

+`UniquePersonList` has been adapted to `UniqueItemList<T>`, with every model class implementing the `Item` interface.

+Every component has its own `Book` class which uses `UniqueItemList<T>`, which have thgir functionality exposed through the `ModelManager` class (Facade pattern).

 #### Storage update

 The storage has been updated to handle the new classes and their relevant `Book` classes.

 Sample data has also been added for each book.
 JSON serializability of each class is ensured via the use of `Jackson` annotations.

+No `JsonAdaptedPerson` or similar classes are used.
+Instead, the model class is directly annotated for deserialization.

 #### Component Parser